loncarales/loncar.net/content/posts/how-to-build-rhel-based-docker-images-on-redhat-enterprise-linux.md

 {{< figure src="https://s3.eu-central-1.amazonaws.com/loncar.net/Docker+Supported+platforms.png" alt="Docker CE Engine Supported Platforms" caption="Docker CE Engine Supported Platforms" >}}

-## I've managed to install Docker CE
+## But we've managed to install Docker CE

 Sure but we'll probably have issues when building RHEL based Docker images.
 RHEL requires a subscription to install/update packages with [yum](http://yum.baseurl.org/).
 So if we want to create RHEL based images, we must have an active subscription.
 Docker CE will not pass the [Red Hat Subscription Management](https://access.redhat.com/products/red-hat-subscription-management/) information from the host into containers, and we don't want to add an active subscription to every Docker image we build. 😉